ckxng/cameronking.me/content/resume/index.md

 Led multiple Site Reliability Engineering teams focused on storage and infrastructure for a cloud-based EHR and billing system.

-### Owner/Self-Employed, eCommerce Consulting
+### Owner, eCommerce Consulting
 2010 - 2015

 Provided network support, software development, and website migration services directly and through subcontractors.
-Managed multiple contractor teams and drove the direction, implementation, and support of new managed hosting products.
+Managed multiple contractor teams and drove the direction, implementation, and support of new managed hosting products for high-profile clients such as the National Football League, AnimalJam, and others.

-Notable clients include NFL Fantasy Football & AnimalJam through ZeroLag Hosting and DaniWeb through Excite Networks.

 ### Senior Linux Administrator, The Planet
 Jul 2006 - Jul 2010